Six Common Mistakes When Buying Real Estate

 1. Not getting pre-qualified for a mortgage

-Before looking for your next home, take the time to get pre-qualified by the bank or mortgage broker you choose.
-This key step can save you hours of searching for homes in the wrong price range or worse, purchasing a home and then finding out you don’t qualify for financing.
-Pre-qualifying gives you peace of mind, helps narrow your search, and gives your RE/MAX agent a negotiating edge by being able to alleviate the seller’s concern over financing.
-This last piece of the puzzle is of especially key importance if the deal goes to a multiple offer scenario.
+Before looking for your next home, take the time to get pre-qualified by your mortgage broker or bank.
+This key step can save you hours of searching for homes in the wrong price range and let you know exactly what your budget is.
+Pre-qualifying gives you peace of mind, helps narrow your search, and gives me, as your RE/MAX agent, a negotiating edge by being able to alleviate the seller’s concern over financing.
+This last piece of the puzzle is of especially key importance if your deal goes to a multiple offer scenario.

 2. Not shopping for mortgage terms